noahsark769/cifilter.app/README.md

 # CIFilter.app
 CIFilter.app is a project which documents parameters and examples for every [CIFilter](https://developer.apple.com/documentation/coreimage/cifilter) available on iOS and macOS as part of [CoreImage](https://developer.apple.com/documentation/coreimage).

+> This project used to be called cifilter.io, but due to some shennanigans with the domain registration I had to change the URL 😅

 The project has two components:

 1. A website, [CIFilter.app](https://cifilter.app), which allows searching/filtering the CIFilters and viewing their documentation.
 It also provides examples of inputs and outputs for commonly used filters.